CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/bfd-data-dictionary/README.md

 ## Design

-The /data folder contains JSON respresentations of each element in the DD, separated into folders for major BFD version V1 and V2.
+The /data folder contains JSON respresentations of each element in the BFD Data Dictionary, separated into folders for major BFD versions V1 and V2.

+The /app folder contains various apps and scripts relating to the data dictionary.

-The /app folder contains simple python scripts to read and transform content into external/user facing formats e.g. CSV, HTML, PDF, etc
+The /app/dd-transformer folder contains simple python scripts to read and transform content into external/user facing formats e.g. CSV, HTML, PDF, etc

-The python scripts are extremely crude/basic at the time of this writing.
-It is likely they will be refactored/rewritten by someone more capable than me.
-(they need to be bulletproofed, use libraries like pandas, be ready for incorporation into CI processes, etc. etc.

-Runner.ps1 is a crude powershell script that demonstrates command line usage of each of the scripts

 ## Development Environment

-## Configuration
+### DD-transformer Dependencies

+- Python 3.10 or later
+- Jinja2 Python package

 ## Running Locally

+### Running the DD-Transformer

+The DD-Transformer is a collection of python scripts located in the /app folder.
+See Development Environment above for dependencies.

+#### DD to CSV
+The dd_to_csv script transforms all data dictionary elements found in the caller supplied source folder into a CSV file specified in the target parameter.
+The template file determines how the contents are written to the CSV file.
+See ./template for more information.

+> $ python dd_to_csv.py --template [template file] --source [source data folder] --target [target file]

+#### DD to JSON
+The dd_to_json script combines all data dictionary elements found in the caller supplied source folder into a single JSON file specified in the target parameter.
+> $ python dd_to_json.py --source [source folder] --target [target file]

+#### DD to HTML
+The dd_to_html script combines all data dictionary elements found in the caller supplied source folder into an HTML file specified in the target parameter.
+This script uses the Jinja2 templating engine.
+The directory containing the templates must be supplied in the templateDir parameter, and the actual template file that drives layout and formatting must be supplied in the templateFile parameter.
+See ./template for more information.
+> $ python dd_to_html.py --templateDir [template dir] --templateFile [template file] --source [source data folder] --target [target file]

 ## License

+See ../../README.md